memphisdev/save-zakar-hackathon/scenario.md

 ## How can you help? ##
 Your chance to save Zakar is by building one or more of the following:

-* A ML-powered early warning system that detects temperature or social media anomalies to generate early alerts before a wildfire spreads.
+* An ML-powered early warning system that detects temperature or social media anomalies to generate early alerts before a wildfire spreads.
 * Build a real-time dashboard to visualize the temperature or tweet data in a human-readable manner.

 ## The Scenario ##